 Henry Yeaton attended the Rhode Island School of Design, specializing in large wood and metal sculpture.
 While living in Santa Fe, New Mexico, he worked as a finish carpenter and on custom design woodworking projects.
 During his years there he became interested in wooden boat building, reading as much as he could on the subject and visiting the few boat builders in that area.

 Libby Palmer had extensive teaching experience, with adults as well as children – upper level math down to pre-school.
 She specialized in hands-on, cooperative approaches to learning, in both schools and non-traditional community settings.

 The couple moved to Port Townsend specifically because of its reputation as a center for wooden boats.
 It was there that they met Bob Prothero and began the collaboration that would result in creation of the Northwest School of Wooden Boatbuilding.

 Since 1981, over a thousand students have graduated from the School’s vocational programs, and thousands more have attended summer and community workshops, studying traditional and contemporary maritime arts.
 This tradition continues today.
 The School emphasizes development of the individual as a craftsperson, and our classes are filled to capacity with students from around the world seeking to earn Associate Degrees and Diplomas in the traditional fine art of wooden boat building.

 1981 – The boat school is founded by Robert Prothero, Libby Palmer and Henry Yeaton at the Boat Haven in Port Townsend, WA.

 - The boat school is granted status as a 501(c)(3) nonprofit vocational education institution.

 1983 – School campus moves to a larger facility at Glen Cove Industrial Park, Port Townsend, WA.

-1985 – Jeff Hammond is hired as Chief Instructor, leading and inspiring staff and students over the years.
+1985 – Jeff Hammond is hired as Chief Instructor, leading and inspiring staff and students for over 30 years.

 1988 – School develops an academic quarterly curriculum.